-Some of the work of the coalition has been supported by state and federal grant funding.
-Nationally, grant funding to local communities through states to increase enforcement and public education of the legal mandatory drinking laws.
+Some of the work of the Coalition has been supported by state and federal grant funding.
+Nationally, grant funding to local communities through states increase enforcement and public education of the legal mandatory drinking laws.
 Schneider and Ingram (1990) discussed the use of policy tools such as grant programs to implement public policy.
-High Visibility enforcement (HVE) is seen as an example of deterrence theory, which implies that it is the certainty and swiftness of consequences that changes behavior among violators in communities.
+HVE is seen as an example of deterrence theory, which implies that it is the certainty and swiftness of consequences that changes behavior among violators in communities.
 In large part, it was the belief that strict enforcement combined with strong public education messages that encouraged the Coalition members to explore underage drinking enforcement and public education to decrease alcohol access to underage teenagers and young adults.
 Research from multiple sources indicated that enforcement of underage drinking laws combined with community involvement worked together to enhance implementation efforts.

 Community coalitions, citizens in various capacities, non-profit organizations, and county as well as municipal agencies are working together to reduce alcohol access to underage youth.
 Research has pointed to collaboration as one of the main strategies of successful reductions in underage drinking within communities.
-The collaboration in Greenville on the research project was successful on several aspects of the planning, implementation, and assessment.
-The speakers will cover these aspects in detail in the presentation.
+The Coalition collaboration on the research project was successful on several aspects of the planning, implementation, and assessment.

 The EUDL Coalition members were integral in the enforcement and education planning.
-Consequently, several environmental enforcement strategies were employed during the HVE period waves starting April 2012 and ending January 2013.
-The planning was a key component of ensuring cultural competency.
-The monthly discussions and email updates provided to the coalition membership ensured that not only the organizations representation were keep abreast of the project details but in turn those representatives informed their constituency of the plans.
+Consequently, several environmental enforcement strategies were employed during the HVE period waves between April 2012 and January 2013.
+The planning by the entire Coalition was a key component of ensuring cultural competency.
+The monthly discussions and email updates provided to the Coalition membership ensured that not only the organizations represented on the Coalition were keep abreast of the project details but in turn the Coalition representatives informed their constituency of the plans.
 The earned and paid media advised county citizens of the impending enforcement waves and press releases submitted after each wave confirmed citizens and coalition members were educated about the enforcement and education opportunities during the waves, too.